yatabani/mb-dev.github.io/study-notes/maththink/intro.md

 - Precise and literal language is used in mathematics since they cannot assume common background and common understanding of the language.
 - [Euclid's proof that there are many prime numbers](http://en.wikipedia.org/wiki/Euclid%27s_theorem)
 - [Guassian Integer](http://en.wikipedia.org/wiki/Gaussian_integer)

+## Logical Combinators
+- And is symbolized as ^ or &. (pi > 3) ^ (pi < 3.2) - conjunction.
+- Conjunction -> a ^ b is the same as b ^ a - in math
+- Exclusive or, one or the other, not both
+- Inclusive or, either one or the other - in math - V symbol - disjunction.